dokterbob/stealmyideas/generic_systems_optimization_for_complex_systems.md

 Of course, care should be taken here to only explore the safe operating space of systems, and in a sense this different type of control structure should be embedded in the very design of systems; in case of failure of the operating circuit of the sytem, it should degrade gracefully to a basic 'unoptimized' way of functioning or temporarily stop to operate.
 In a sense, it implies that systems should, essentially, be design to fail.

 The idea, furthermore, is to design systems such that they are self-optimizing under continuously and qualitatively changing conditions.
-There could be a collection of algorithms such that,
+There could be a collection of algorithms such that, given any amount of inputs and outputs and given certain, potentially dynamic, optimization conditions, the system learns itself how to optimize.
+Typically, such a problem solving system shoud be

 ### Further notes
 * Account for path-dependence in model creation